 1. Remove the rubber bumper from between the chassis and the sensor board.
-Note: This shows the procedure on the iMac G5 (iSight) model; the removal procedure is the same.

-2. With the rubber bumper gone, use a black stick, pry the ambient light sensor off the inside of the rear housing.
+2. Using a black stick, pry the ambient light sensor off the inside of the rear housing.
 The sensor is stuck to the rear housing with double-stick tape.
 Note: never poke the ambient light or you could damage the sensor board.